gottacatchenall/ms_bumblebees/README.md

 robust understanding of plant-pollinator networks.
 This is because sampling interactions is costly.
-Interactions vary in space and time [@Poisot2015SpeWhy]---particularlly relevent in this system [Paul phenology cite].
+Interactions vary in space and time [@Poisot2015SpeWhy]---particularlly relevent in this system [@CaraDonna2014ShiFlo].
 This is why there is interest in using models to predict interactions from sparse data [@Strydom2021].
 In this paper, we combine several datasets, each spanning several years, to produce spatially and temporally explicit predictions of the